UTSA-CS-3443/iMaChef/README.md

 # Known bugs
-Console may occasionally display errors related to cancelled or defunct timers.
-This error does not appear to affect app function at this time, but if you see a timer not working, try switching steps and coming back.

 The TextFlow in the Cook view sometimes cuts off recipe step descriptions.
 At this time we're unsure how to fix this, as there do not appear to be any issues with the code for replacing the text.
 We believe this may be a JavaFX issue.